 How does one change the title of a subgrant application?

-The subgrant application title can be changed for un-submitted applications by changing the title of your proposed activity in the Mitigation Activity Section of the subgrant application.
+The subgrant application title can be changed for un-submitted applications by changing the title of your proposed activity in the Scope of Work section of the subgrant application.
 For submitted subgrant applications, the title may be changed through a revision.

 How does one copy a subgrant application?